 Russia 2018 was the chance for Neymar to announce himself as a contender to outshine both Ronaldo and Messi.
-But Brazil's underwhelming showing and his own infamous on-pitch antics – he proved to be one of the most unpopular figures to have emerged from the World Cup after his numerous playacting displays in front of the referee – has destroyed his reputation and chances of winning the Ballon d'Or after finishing third in both 2015 and 2017.
+But Brazil's underwhelming showing and his own infamous on-pitch antics – he proved to be one of the most unpopular figures to have emerged from the World Cup after his numerous playacting displays in front of the referee – has damaged his reputation and chances of winning the Ballon d'Or after finishing third in both 2015 and 2017.

 Tottenham and England striker Kane has emerged as a contender for the Ballon d'Or after the likes of Messi and Mbappe after he won the Golden Boot in Russia after scoring six goals in the tournament.
-He is unlikely to win the award, however, considering that three of his World Cup goals were scored through penalties, two netted from a corner and his only goal from play a tap-in he was not aware of it.
+He is unlikely to win the award, however, considering that three of his World Cup goals were scored through penalties, two netted from a corner and his only goal from play a tap-in he was not aware of.

 Salah is another name who is an outside favourite to win the award, though his chances could have been higher had he managed to win the Champions League with Liverpool.
 The 25-year-old broke several records in his debut season at Anfield and also outscored both Fernando Torres and Luis Suarez at Liverpool, scoring 32 goals.